PhillP/PropertyGraph.jl/README.md

 For the moment, Graphs must be held entirely in memory.
 This is an area for future development.

+## Persistence
+This library will provide hooks and extension points to support persistence of graphs and the loading of portions of a graph on-demand.
+The wiki describes how change tracking is implemented.
+A store of changes is provided and can be used by persistence functionality to determine which vertices and edges have change and need to be persisted or removed.

 ## Performance
 The focus of the library has initially been on supporting a useful and convenient query syntax.
 There are a number of features that would be required to make this functionality perform well on larger data sets and this will be the subject of future work.